Chris-github01/Level-2-Capstone-Project-2-2022/README.md

  ## 3.4 Data stories and visualisations

- In this section of the EDA, we extract stories and assumptions based on visualizations of the data set.
+ In this section of the [Exploratory Data Analysis](https://github.com/Chris-github01/Level-2-Capstone-Project-2-2022/blob/main/automobile.ipynb), we extract stories and assumptions based on visualizations of the data set.
 The analysis is broken down into the following sections:
   * Aspiration analysis
   * Make analysis
   * Price analysis